JackJey/privacy-sandcastle/services/home/docs/demos/retargeting-remarketing.md

 ---
 title: Retargeting / Remarketing
-sidebar_position: 1
+sidebar_position: 6
 more_data:
   - apis:
     - Protected Audience API
   - parties:
     - Publisher
     - SSP
     - Advertiser
     - DSP
 ---
 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Use Case : Retargeting / Remarketing
+# Retargeting / Remarketing

 <Tabs>
 <TabItem value="overview" label="Overview" default>

 ## Overview
 ### Description
 Remarketing is a type of online advertising that allows you to show ads to people who have already visited your website.
 You can create custom audiences based on different criteria, such as pages visited or products added to the cart.
 Remarketing can help you increase brand awareness, drive traffic back to your website, and boost sales.
 ### Privacy Sandbox APIs
 - [Protected Audience API](https://developer.chrome.com/en/docs/privacy-sandbox/fledge/)

 ### Related parties
 - Publisher
 - SSP
 - Advertiser